Dr. Daitch and Dr. Samcam are uniquely qualified to offer the most advanced techniques and technology in modern, minimally invasive pain relief.

 This minimally invasive procedure uses an indirect decompression device for insertion of a “spacer” to stop the spinal canal from narrowing further.
 APMSS is one of the few offices in southwest Florida to feature this highly advanced procedure.

-To eliminate or greatly reduce extreme pain from fractures of the sacrum, Dr. Daitch injects a substance that hardens into the fractured sacrum using fluoroscopic guidance*.
+To eliminate or greatly reduce extreme pain from fractures of the sacrum, Dr. Daitch or Dr. Samcam will inject a substance that hardens into the fractured sacrum using fluoroscopic guidance*.
 Pain relief is often instantaneous.

 - Spinal Cord Stimulation – Scar tissue that forms after back surgery can cause leg and back pain.
 To reduce the pain, a spinal cord stimulator can be implanted.